Gillette Drug Crime Attorneys

 - The officers committed entrapment

-In addition, for a charge of intent to sell, your defense attorney can also argue that you did not have enough drugs to arguably sell or that you had no intent to sell them, meaning your charges may be reduced.
-What ever drug crime you have been charged with, it is vital that you contact an experienced attorney as soon as possible so that we can start building a defense strategy immediately.
+In addition, for a charge of intent to sell, your Gillette defense attorney can also argue that you did not have enough drugs to arguably sell or that you had no intent to sell them, meaning your charges may be reduced.
+What ever drug crime you have been charged with, it is vital that you contact an experienced Campbell County drug crime defense lawyer as soon as possible so that we can start building a defense strategy immediately.

 You may choose to work with a public defender, and while they are devoted to serving numerous individuals in our courts, they are often overworked.
 That means that the public defender assigned to you may not have enough time to prepare a strong defense.
 But, if you choose to work with Steven Titus & Associates, P.C., our Gillette criminal defense attorneys can utilize all of their skills, knowledge, and resources to advocate on your behalf.
 We have experience defending clients against both misdemeanor and felony drug charges, meaning we can take on your case no matter how challenging it may seem.

-Call our firm today at (307) 257-7800 to make an appointment for a free consultation with a Campbell County criminal defense lawyer.
+Call our firm today at (307) 257-7800 to make an appointment for a free consultation with a Campbell County drug crime defense lawyer.

 - State of Wyoming v.
 C.H.—2017